rachelbuchta/rancidTomatillos/README_real.md

 Clone this repo (or first fork it and then clone) using `git clone [THIS REPO'S SSH KEY] [OPTIONAL DIRECTORY NAME]`.
 `cd` into that directory.
+Install any necessary dependencies using `npm install`.
 Enter `npm start` to run the app or open in your text editor.
+The app should open automatically, but you can also navigate to `http://localhost:3000/` to view the app as well.

 ## Additional Features